Gamify-IT/docs/dev-manuals/architecture/overworld/README.md

 ## Known Problems

-- There is currently only one player in only one course -> The resulting problem is that you have to reset the DB every time before you can test e.g. the unlocking of new areas.
+- There is currently only one player in only one course -> you have to reset the DB every time before testing, e.g. when testing unlocking behavior
+- The way player- and course- data is being communicated from the level selection screen to the overworld or from the overworld to the minigames is currently highly unstable or non-existing.
+See also the single-player and -course restriction above.

 ## Known Bugs